The cross was not a net. It was a hand reaching for a name.

 The Verse You Brought, One More Time

 But here is the part that undoes the terror: the hand that reached into death was reaching for you.
 Not everyone generically.
-Not humanity abstractly.
-You — the one reading this, the one who brought this verse like a weapon and felt it turn in your hands.
-Paul's logic does not shrink the cross.
-It sharpens it.
-The cross was not a failed gesture flung at billions.
-It was a rescue mission aimed at a name.
+Not humanity in the abstract.
+You — the one who brought this verse like a weapon and felt it turn in your hand.
+Paul's logic does not shrink the cross; it sharpens it to a point, and the point has your name on it.
+Not a failed gesture flung at billions, but a rescue aimed at a name.
 Your name.
-Written before the stars.
-Paid for on a Friday afternoon by a God who did not make offers.
-He made promises He will not break.
+And the One who took aim does not miss.